 Cities and Counties » Foothills » Okmulgee

-Okmulgee,one of America's most uncommon places, is a city rich in history.
-In the late 1800's, Okmulgee (a Creek word meaning bubbling water) sprang up around the Creek Council House, the tribal house of government for the Muskogee (Creek) Nation.
-From there, trading posts, banks, and mercantiles were established around the Council House.
+Okmulgee, one of America's most uncommon places, is a city rich in history.
+In the late 1800's, Okmulgee (a Creek word meaning bubbling water) sprang up around the Creek Council House, the tribal house of government for the Muscogee (Creek) Nation.
+From there, trading posts, banks, and mercantile businesses were established in what would become Okmulgee's downtown area.

-In the early part of the Twentieth Century, the discovery of oil created a boom to Okmulgee's economy.
-In the late Teens and early Twenties, much of downtown's largest buildings were erected.
-Vaudeville houses, ornate churches and a seven-story office building showcased the downtown.
+In the early part of the 20th Century, the discovery of oil created a boom to Okmulgee's economy.
+At one time, Okmulgee had more millionaires per capita than any other place in the nation.
+In the late 1910s and early 1920s, much of downtown's largest buildings were erected.
+Vaudeville houses, ornate churches and a seven-story office building showcased the downtown, and most of these buildings are still in use.
+The Orpheum, an Art Deco movie theater opened in the early 1920s, is still in operation today.

 « back to regions